WICG/storage-buckets/explainer.md

 have not yet but uploaded to the server and are irrecoverable if lost.

-In this scenario, the `drafts` bucket is created with `persisted: true` and `durability: "strict"` to specify that it should be evicted last upon storage pressure, and all data should survive power failures at the cost of more battery consumption.
-The `recent` bucket will be evicted first because of its low priority since it contains data that can be recovered from the server.
+In this scenario, the `drafts` bucket is created with `persisted: true` and `durability: "strict"` to specify that it should not be evicted upon storage pressure, and all data should survive power failures at the cost of more battery consumption.
+The `recent` bucket will be evicted upon storage pressure because of its low priority, since it contains data that can be recovered from the server.

 ```javascript
 const recentBucket = await navigator.storageBuckets.open("recent",